smcsar/smcsar-addons/README.md

-# Duty Officer Add-on #
+# SMCSAR Addons#

-This project creates a Google Sheets add-on that interfaces with [Decisions for Heroes (D4H)](http://d4h.org/) to create a call list with basic contact information.
-There are some additional features that are specific to the [San Mateo County Search and Rescue (SMCSAR)](http://www.sanmateosar.org) callout process.
+This project is a "fork" from the duty-officer-addon and is intended to capture several sub-projects that facilitate administrative functions for [San Mateo County Search and Rescue (SMCSAR)](http://www.sanmateosar.org).

 ## Usage ##

+***Copied from original project - TBD***

 1. Add the DO Management add-on to your account
 2. Create a new Google Sheet